What is the purpose of ECSS?

 Developed by ESA and Eurospace, ECSS ensures that space missions follow harmonised processes across management, engineering, and product assurance.
 This alignment reduces risk, improves interoperability, and enhances mission success rates.

-ECSS acts as the backbone of European space projects, ensuring all stakeholders follow the same rules and quality standards.
+Key Insight: ECSS acts as the backbone of European space projects, ensuring all stakeholders follow the same rules, processes, and quality standards across the full lifecycle.

 Structure of ECSS Standards

-• Management (M-Branch): Covers planning, cost, scheduling, and risk management.
+• Management (M-Branch): Planning, cost, scheduling, and risk management

-• Engineering (E-Branch): Defines technical requirements for system design and development.
+• Engineering (E-Branch): System design and technical requirements

-• Product Assurance (Q-Branch): Focuses on quality, safety, and reliability.
+• Product Assurance (Q-Branch): Quality, safety, and reliability

-• Sustainability (U-Branch): Addresses space debris mitigation and planetary protection.
+• Sustainability (U-Branch): Debris mitigation and planetary protection

 This structured approach allows ECSS to cover the full lifecycle of a space mission, from concept to operations and disposal.